gx9702/UA-TypeRepository/Core/Part4/Services/DeleteNodesRequest/readme.md

 <!-- datatype -->
 ## DeleteNodesRequest
+Delete one or more nodes from the server address space.
 <!-- end of description -->
 The fields of the DeleteNodesRequest DataType are defined in the following table: